 What is NIST, and Who needs to adhere to it?

-NIST is a non-regulatory governmental agency that develops technology, metrics and standards to assist businesses and individuals in the science and technology industry by helping them reach their highest potential.
-NIST is in charge of creating technology and helping businesses to further develop it.
+NIST is a non-regulatory governmental agency that develops technology, metrics, and standards to assist businesses and individuals in the science and technology industry by helping them reach their highest potential.
 They have developed a cybersecurity framework known as NIST Cyber Security Framework that businesses and governments use to secure their data and networks.

 The framework is built around five critical components:

-NIST helps businesses securely supply, operate and own their critical infrastructure.
-It is a framework developed the people, collaborating with businesses, academia, and federal agencies.
+NIST helps businesses securely supply, operate, and own their critical infrastructure.
+It is a framework developed by the people, collaborating with businesses, academia, and federal agencies.
 The framework can be used by anyone in any industry that manages or operates critical infrastructure.

 Understanding NIST Cyber-Security Framework